WordPress/hosting-handbook/upgrading.md

 - Plugins: probably yes
 - Themes: probably yes

-These WordPress are compatible with PHP versions that are hardly available today.
+WordPress Versions <= 4.0 are compatible with PHP versions that are hardly available today.
 They can range from PHP 5.2 (or even earlier) to PHP 5.5.
 That is why the main goal will be to go to a version that is still easy to get on many operating systems.

 The same will happen with the database.
 It is very likely that there is a MySQL 5.5 or earlier.
 Depending on whether want to continue with MySQL or move to MariaDB, choose which way to go and migrate the database to a MySQL 5.6 or MariaDB 10.0.